vtexdocs/help-center-content/docs/tutorials/en/how-to-add-a-call-center-impersonated-email-using-the-session-manager.md

 ---
-title: How to add a telesales impersonated email using the Session Manager
+title: 'How to add a telesales impersonated email using the Session Manager'
 id: 4tT90hWRChUy84UClF8pC
 status: DRAFT
 createdAt: 2020-05-29T13:00:15.053Z